Squish’s Grandparents Come to Town

 I had long anticipated my daughter meeting ‘Gran’ and ‘Pa’.
 Seeing them interact with each other for the first time and grow closer over the last fortnight was a precious experience.

-It was a ‘God wink’ that Elsa’s dedication happened to fall on the first Sunday my parents were in town; that they were present for (American) Father’s Day; and that Elsa took her first fully independent steps on their last night in town.
+It was a ‘God wink’ that Squish’s dedication happened to fall on the first Sunday my parents were in town; that they were present for (American) Father’s Day; and that Squish took her first fully independent steps on their last night in town.

 Building Bonds

-Now Elsa has a reference point for Gran and Pa that we hope to maintain until she sees them again.
+Now Squish has a reference point for Gran and Pa that we hope to maintain until she sees them again.

 Squish is incredibly blessed to have four living grandparents — and spoilt rotten to enjoy dedicated attention from all of them these last two weeks.
 She truly had them wrapped around her little finger.